bomonike/bomonike.github.io/plc.md

 ### Communication Protocol Modules

 * TCP (using the HSMS standard, SEMI E37)

 * <a target="_blank" href="https://en.wikipedia.org/wiki/MQTT">MQTT</a> (Message Queue Telemetry Transport), a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.
 It was created to monitor oil pipelines within the SCADA industrial control system.
 SarkplugB format or add-in <a target="_blank" href="https://inductiveautomation.com/exchange/2670/overview">Vanilla Transmission</a>

+* <a target="_blank" href="https://www.youtube.com/watch?v=txi2p5_OjKU">MODBUS</a> is a protocol published by Modicon in 1979 (now owned by Schneider) when ASCII was used.
+It now makes use of RTU as well in several media: RS-232 & RS485 serial, RS-422 TCP/IP Ethernet.
+It is called open becuase it is used by different PLCs.
+A master send sends requests for slaves to respond.
+A CRC error check in is added.

 * RS-232 based protocol (using the SECS-I standard, SEMI E4), SECS/GEM is the <a target="_blank" href="https://en.wikipedia.org/wiki/SECS-II">Equipment Communications Standard E5</a> / Generic Equipment Model (standard E30) protocol defined by <a target="_blank" href="https://en.wikipedia.org/wiki/SEMI">SEMI (Semiconductor Equipment and Materials International)</a> for equipment-to-host data communications.
 In an automated fab, the interface can start and stop equipment processing, collect measurement data, change variables and select recipes for products.